 Unless mama and daddy have been feeding your bank account, I’m going to go out on a limb and say you probably know what a paycheck is, right?
 If not, I’m going to point out four major areas you need to keep an eye on each time your employer cuts a check for your hard work.

-- Your Gross Income – Gross income is the amount of money you bring home after the government has taken their cut and you’ve paid for things like medical insurance, voluntary benefits, 401k, charity donations (United Way, etc).
-These are the expenses that come out of my paycheck and I use the amount of money I gross to determine the income to include in my budget.
+- Your Net Income – Net income is the amount of money you bring home after the government has taken their cut and you’ve paid for things like medical insurance, voluntary benefits, 401k, charity donations (United Way, etc).
+These are the expenses that come out of my paycheck and I use the amount of money I net to determine the income to include in my budget.

 - Taxes – You want to make sure you’re paying Uncle Sam the correct amount or else he’ll be coming for you.
 Check your withholdings and adjust them based on your specific situation.
 I know nothing about taxes so I would encourage you to use this handy dandy tool they have over on the IRS website, IRS Tax Withholding Calculator.